 AI agents are being deployed faster than they are being governed.
-Every agent created in Microsoft Copilot Studio or Microsoft Foundry becomes an identity in Microsoft Entra ID, capable of accessing organizational data, calling APIs, and acting autonomously on behalf of users.
+Every agent created in Microsoft Copilot Studio or Microsoft Foundry becomes an identity in Microsoft Entra ID.
+Depending on how and when the agent was created, this is either a classic Service Principal or a modern Agent Identity, each with different governance and security implications.

 Unlike user accounts, agents do not have a manager.
 There is no automatic assignment of accountability when an agent is created.
 Unless explicitly configured, an agent can exist in your tenant with no one responsible for it.